Hasan-git/EComz-Sample/README.md

-# Spotify-integration
+# EComz Sample
- Spotify integration POC ( Angular 9 )
+A problem statement and Spotify integration POC build on top of Angular 9